beata-kapinos/Calculator-and-tests/README.md

 ## Calculator and tests
-Project made with AZaglewska during the INCODE web development course.
+Project made with @AZaglewska during the INCODE web development course.